philanc/luazen/README.md

 Legacy cryptographic functions include **md5**,  and **rc4** (a config option allows to build luazen without the legacy functions)

-Luazen borrows heavily to the following projects:
+Luazen borrows heavily from other projects.
+See the License and credits section below.
-- Monocypher by Loup Vaillant for the blake2b, argon2i, curve25519 and ed25519 functions,
-- Norx by Jean-Philippe Aumasson et al, for the high performance authenticated encryption functions.

 ### API
 ```